felipemarkson/dssdata/README.md

 ## To do

-- Método para obter a tensão, ângulo e fases em apenas uma barra ou barras selecionadas do sistema.
+- ~Método para obter a tensão, ângulo e fases em apenas uma barra ou barras selecionadas do sistema~.

 - Método para obter as perdas totais do sistema.